Understanding Vendor Chargebacks and Their Impact on Your Profit Margins on Amazon

 It is also important to have an organized way of keeping this documentation in one place.

 This can be as simple as having a shared folder dated on PO arrival and accessible to all team members involved in PO processing.
-From there, each team member can upload the documentation they collected such as BOLs, ASN, photos of the shipment, carrier documents, and so on.
+From there, each team member can upload the documentation they collected, such as BOLs, ASN, photos of the shipment, carrier documents, and so on.

-Tip #2 – Track Chargebacks on a Weekly Basis
+Tip #2 – Track Chargebacks Weekly

 Amazon only gives 30 days for vendors to dispute chargebacks, so it’s very important to catch new chargebacks as they come in.